Serving Durham Region & Surrounding Area

 1. Dirty Air Filters: When air filters become clogged with dust and debris, airflow to the furnace is restricted.
 This can cause the furnace to overheat and shut off prematurely to prevent damage.

 – Solution: Check and replace air filters regularly.
 A routine schedule, like every few months, can keep things running smoothly.
 Clean filters ensure your furnace operates efficiently, reducing the likelihood of short cycling.
+During the deep-freeze weeks of an Oshawa winter, when the furnace runs almost constantly, a filter can clog faster than you expect, so check it monthly in peak season.

 2. Thermostat Issues: The thermostat serves as the command center for your heating system, but it can sometimes have glitches that affect your furnace’s performance.
 This can happen if the thermostat is malfunctioning or placed in a poor location, such as near a draft or direct sunlight.

 – Solution: Check the thermostat settings and placement.
 Make sure it’s not affected by external temperature changes.
 If you suspect the thermostat is broken, consider getting a professional to inspect it.
 Proper calibration and positioning can prevent the furnace from short cycling.
+Dead batteries in a battery-powered thermostat are a common and easily overlooked cause, so try fresh ones first.

 3. Airflow or Ventilation Problems: Blocked or closed vents can lead to poor air circulation, causing uneven heating and potentially leading the furnace to cycle on and off too quickly.
 It’s similar to trying to breathe through a straw; if the path is blocked, it disrupts the normal flow.